AverageHelper/recorded-finance/README.md

 A Svelte app for managing monetary assets.
 All data is encrypted client-side and stored on a server that you control.

-> [!WARNING]
-> This project is undergoing rapid development and should be considered experimental.
+> This project is basically on hold.
+I have decided to use a spreadsheet instead.
+This project isn't really fit for anything, and should be considered experimental at best.
 Use it at your own risk. 🤙
 >
-> Keep an eye on [CHANGELOG.md](/CHANGELOG.md) for breaking changes as they happen.
+> Keep an eye on [CHANGELOG.md](CHANGELOG.md) for breaking changes as they happen.

 ### Alternative Projects